Challenge level: 4 out of 5

 Absolutely not!
 One of the amazing things about the challenge is that people of all ages will come together to do something very special.
 The age range is likely to be from 18 to 75.

 A cycling helmet is essential.
 Cycling shorts are also recommended and everyone will need their own water bottles or a Camelbak-type hydration system.
 Apart from that no specialist equipment is required.
 We will supply you with a list of everything you will need to take before you go.
 Cyclists will have the use of 18 or 21-gear bikes and it is suggested that you bring the saddle or gel cover you are used to riding on.

-Throughout this exciting challenge, we stay in comfortable, three-star class hotels in twin rooms.
+Throughout this exciting challenge, we stay in comfortable, three-star class hotels in double rooms.

 Yes of course!
 If you wish to extend your stay you will need to come out of our group flights (and of course we would deduct the cost from your balance).

 In addition to paying your registration fee you will need to budget for your airport taxes and the fuel surcharge, personal travel insurance, visa, gratuities, optional tours and personal expenses.